Published on August 6, 2021

 What’s more, other crawlers, like social media crawlers, won’t be able to fetch the necessary metadata to display previews on their platforms.

-A way to overcome this limitation is by switching from the default Client-Side Rendering (CSR) to Server-Side Rendering (SSR).
+A way to overcome this limitation is switching from the default Client-Side Rendering (CSR) to Server-Side Rendering (SSR).

 In this scenario, the page is rendered at the backend level, and the resulting DOM is then passed to the user (crawler or human).